top of page

 Although DTL alone doesn't have built-in limits, other Azure resources used in the lab might extend beyond the Azure subscription limits.
 In these cases, multiple Azure subscriptions might be needed to cover large deployments of DTL.

-• The Network Administrator creates a spoke VNet and other network resources like NSG, UDR in the network resource group that is peered with the hub VNet.
+• The Network Administrator creates a spoke VNet and other network resources like NSG and UDR in the network resource group that is paired with the hub VNet.
 The peering is created by Azure policies assigned to the Corp management group per the ESLZ automation.
 This peering lets corporate users access the lab VMs over VPN/ExpressRoute with a private IP.

 • The Lab Owner configures built-in Lab policies per project requirements.
 You can review all available policies at Manage all policies for a lab in Azure DevTest Labs.
 Here are a few policies relevant to this article: